hashicorp/terraform-provider-google/website/docs/r/compute_snapshot.html.markdown

   Size of the snapshot, specified in GB.

 * `storage_bytes` -
-  A size of the the storage used by the snapshot.
+  A size of the storage used by the snapshot.
 As snapshots share storage, this number is expected to change with snapshot creation/deletion.